RELATES TO: KRS Chapter 13B, 45.237, 205.231, 7 C.F.R. 273.16

 (e) Submit evidence to establish the pertinent facts and circumstances of the case; and

-1. Refute testimony or evidence; and
+(f)1.
+Question or refute testimony or evidence; and

 2. Cross-examine an adverse witness.